 These are socks specially designed for rainy weather, the waterproof external membrane is combined with a Coolmax layer, that removes moisture from the foot surface, allowing the sweat to evaporate out.

-They feature reinforcements and shock absorption on the heel, toe and footbed areas, a soft and tight cuff, and a smooth seamless toe-box that helps to prevent irritation, itch and blisters.
+They feature reinforcements and shock absorption on the heel, toe, and footbed areas, a soft and tight cuff, and a smooth seamless toe-box that helps to prevent irritation, itch, and blisters.

 Things to Know About Cycling Socks

-To help you choose the best biking socks for your needs, here’s some base knowledge about what should you look at when buying cycling socks.
+To help you choose the best biking socks for your needs, here’s some base knowledge about what you should look at when buying cycling socks.

 Merino Wool is nature’s technical fiber, providing optimal temperature control for all seasons.
-The fabric has the innate perspiration properties, it keeps moisture away letting sweat evaporate from your skin.
+The fabric has innate perspiration properties, it keeps moisture away letting sweat evaporate from your skin.
 With the right percentage of merino wool in your sock fabric, you will stay cool in warm weather, warm in cool weather, and dry and comfortable all year long.

 Polyester is a synthetic polymer fabric, derived from coal, air, water, and petroleum.
 It is very resilient and able to withstand a good deal of wearing and tearing.
 Polyester is nowadays one of the world’s most popular textiles in sportswear, resistant, lightweight, and quick to dry.

-Short (below the ankle)
+- Short (below the ankle)

-Medium (cuff 9/10 cm)
+- Medium (cuff 9/10 cm)

-Long (cuff 13/15 cm)
+- Long (cuff 13/15 cm)

 Some say the ideal length is 7.5 cm but there’s no clear reason for that if not that is the most common size used in pro cycling.
-Winter socks can feature longer cuff for improved warmth and protection.
+Winter socks can feature longer cuffs for improved warmth and protection.